mhbardsley/musical-omr/README.md

 * Binarisation to retain only the musical notation
 * Sequencing into one dimension, i.e. converting multiple lines into one line
 * Removing extraneous stave lines to separate notes

+### Model training

+The model serves only to convert the picture representation of a note into a textual representation, in order to extract information.
+There will actually be multiple models, each aiming to extract different information:

+* Pitch (including "rest")
+* Duration (as a category)